tonybaines/gestalt/README.md

 }
 ```

+There's also a Gestalt-specific `@Optional` annotation which suppresses the exception for a property with no value defined (useful for complex either/or custom validation)

 Any config source that defines a value which breaks the constraints has that property ignored, and *Gestalt* falls-back to the next available definition

 #### Whole-instance Validation Report